How Do Federal Tax Levies Work?

 As we’ve said, at this daunting stage in the tax game, the clock is ticking.
 You only have 30 days to minimize the financial damage and remove the tax levy altogether.

 Luckily, this is what we do.
-At Boxelder Consulting, our team has years of experience negotiating directly with the IRS and providing compassionate IRS tax levy relief.
+At Boxelder Consulting, our team has years of experience negotiating directly with the IRS, and providing compassionate IRS tax levy relief.
+We employ Denver’s top levy removal experts, and can stop IRS tax levies quickly.
 Don’t wait until it’s too late — call our office today for a free consultation.